-The Law Offices of Richard C. McConathy represents clients arrested in communities all over Tarrant County.
-We can discuss all of your legal options with you when you call (817) 422-5350 or contact us online to schedule a free consultation.
+The Law Offices of Richard C. McConathy represent clients arrested in communities all over Tarrant County.
+We can discuss all of your legal options with you when you call (817) 422-5350 or contact us online to schedule a consultation.

 The National Highway Traffic Safety Administration (NHTSA) reported that 68 percent of DWI fatalities involved at least one driver who had a BAC of 0.15 or higher.
 The Texas Penal Code was revised in 2003 to elevate the charges for DWIs with BACs of 0.15 or more.

 Under Texas Penal Code § 49.04(a), a person commits DWI when they are intoxicated while operating a motor vehicle in a public place.
 Texas Penal Code § 49.01(2) defines intoxicated as “not having the normal use of mental or physical faculties by reason of the introduction of alcohol, a controlled substance, a drug, a dangerous drug, a combination of two or more of those substances, or any other substance into the body” or having an alcohol concentration of 0.08 or more.